 When unpacking the generator set, be sure to inspect it carefully for freight loss or damage.
-If loss or damage is noted at the time of delivery, require that the person making the delivery make note of the loss or damage on the freight bill, or affix his signature under the consigner's memo of the loss or damage.
+If loss or damage is noted at the time of delivery, require that the person making the delivery to make a note of the loss or damage on the freight bill, or affix his signature under the consignee's memo of the loss or damage.
 Contact the carrier for claim procedures.